24 Hours in Queenstown

 Breakfast: Vudu Cafe

-If you need to pick up some outdoor gear, you're in the right place, with Macpac, Kathmandu, The North Face, and more all within a block.
+If you need to pick up some outdoor gear, you're in the right place.
+In Queenstown you haveh Macpac, Kathmandu, The North Face, and more all within a block.

 I bought a neck gaiter from Kathmandu (which came in super handy when cycling around Lake Wanaka in the wind a week or so later).
 I don't know I haven't bought a gaiter before now.
 When it comes to hiking, a neck gaiter keeps you cosy and warm without getting in the way like a scarf does.
 It's also more versatile — I ended up using my neck gaiter as a headband to keep my hair off my face during a few hikes.